Mango Chipotle Hummus

 This hummus is slightly sweet from the mango but you also get this sort of surprise kick from the spicy, smoky chipotle.
 We’ve been blowing through a batch every week.

-A few things to mention – the flavors really really come out as this hummus sits.
+- The flavors really really come out as this hummus sits.
 While it is certainly delicious freshly made, I’d highly suggest letting it chill in the fridge for at least a few hours before enjoying.
 The mango and chipotle get much more prominent if you let it meld and get all groovy together.

 - 1 large ripe mango (or 2 smaller mangoes), roughly chopped